Where did that belief come from you’re so outspoken about? That attitude? That behavior?

 Either way, a liberal permissiveness toward sex and soft attitudes toward idolatry had gained ground among the believers in Pergamum.
 It was the assimilation of Roman moral and spiritual values into the fellowship of the church.
 The fact that it had become a teaching, also suggests that this cancer had made its way into the pulpit, no doubt using themes of love and grace as a cover.
 The effect was corrosive to healthy faith.

 I’ve heard stories about believers in distant countries who followed Jesus, were hunted by authorities, and generally suffered for the gospel.
 Then they came here to the U.S. and settled down.
 Secret police no longer lurked around every corner.
 Dinner was a given every night, with no need to pray for food.
 Much the opposite, the environment was full of relaxation.
 Many of these new arrivals to the west either assimilated values of pleasure-seeking, and became flat, unremarkable believers, or they had to make a definite decision not to hold the teaching of Balaam.
-They were ready for the prisons of Smyrna, but caught off guard by the shopping malls of paradise.
+They were ready for the prisons of Smyrna, but caught off guard by the shopping malls of Pergamum.

 This is our hurdle today.
 Abundance, non-sobriety, self.
 Just consider how many kinds of toothpaste we have.
 After factoring in the different brands and their variations, we have upwards of 1,000.
 And gods?
 Potentially millions.